stefansbv/planned-copy/README.md

 Version: 0.521 alpha

 Yet Another Configuration Manager - application.
-An automated file copying system used to copy configuration files around, on your Linux box.
+A smarter file copying system for your Linux box.

 Description
 -----------

-This is my solution for the task of managing configuration files, scripts and other files that need to be moved around.
+This is my solution for the task of managing configuration files, scripts and other files that need to be copied around.

 The idea behind the application is simple, but the implementation is complicated... :)